carol-tsai/readme-generator/README.md

   Please email me if you would like to contribute to this repo.

   ## Questions
   Got questions?
-You can reach me at caroltsai.dev@gmail.com or [carol-tsai]("https://github.com/carol-tsai").
+You can email me at caroltsai.dev@gmail.com or at my github: [carol-tsai](https://github.com/carol-tsai).